All Products

 Important

-Import a migration source from a Windows source server
+Import a Windows source server

 1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Windows source server.